 Oncology Drug Access Navigators of Ontario (ODANO) is a provincial organization founded to provide support, advocate for members, share resources and educate existing and new navigators in order to maximize the appropriate funding for all cancer patients.
 Our primary goal is to remove the financial burden from the patient so they can focus on their health.
-Because of the increasingly complex system to obtain drug coverage, the popularity of drug access navigators has grown, and ODANO now has more than 50 members.
+Because of the increasingly complex system to obtain drug coverage, there is an Oncology Drug Access Navigator in nearly every cancer clinic in Ontario.

 Navigators act as resident experts on drug coverage and criteria for coverage.
 We facilitate drug coverage by:

 - accessing government funding through programs such as the Exceptional Access Program (EAP) and Special Access Program (SAP)

 - accessing patient support programs (PSP), and